sigasi/sigasi_insights/content/releasenotes/sigasi-2.18.md

 External Compiler improvements
 ------------------------------

-As discussed in a recent blog post, [/opinion/call-feedback-new-way-compile-sigasieclipse-project-dependencies-external-compiler], we have improved the compilation of **project dependencies** with an external compiler.
+As discussed in a recent blog post, [Call for feedback: A new way to compile Sigasi/Eclipse project dependencies with an External Compiler](/opinion/call-feedback-new-way-compile-sigasieclipse-project-dependencies-external-compiler), we have improved the compilation of **project dependencies** with an external compiler.
 This significantly improves the external **compilation time** and improves the accuracy of **incremental